 ECO places legal requirements on Britain’s larger energy suppliers to deliver energy efficiency measures to domestic energy users.
-It has been designed to work alongside the Green Deal to provide additional support to vulnerable consumer groups and those with hard-to-treat homes.

 If you would like to find out more about ECO, contact the fuel poverty scheme in your London Borough by using our Directory or contact the Energy Saving Advice Service on 0300 123 1234.

 How does it work?

 There are two strands to the Energy Companies Obligation; the Carbon Emissions Reduction Obligation (CERO) and the Home Heating Cost Reduction Obligation (HHCRO).
 Each of these strands imposes specific requirements and targets on energy suppliers.

 (Also sometimes referred to as ‘Affordable Warmth’ or ‘AW’)